DesignisOrion/CRUD-mud/README.md

 # CRUD Template for SQLite3

 In this project, I wanted to create a simple CRUD template to use for future SQLite3 projects.
 For this repo I simply created a database (users) in SQLite3 then seprated each operation in its own file.
 You can also do the same in one file, but this is better for teaching purposes.

+## Terminology

+CRUD - CREATE, READ, UPDATE, DELETE
+SQLite3 - A lightweight relational database which uses PostgreSQL syntax.
+Not A Client-Side Server, Great for Lightweight Applications.

 Hope you enjoy!

 ## Usage